 - Easy and fast payouts

-Another of our favorite sports betting sites to offer action on the Masters in 2018 is Intertops.
+Another of our favorite sports betting sites to offer action on the Masters is Intertops.
 On this site, you can place outright bets on the tournament.
-If you sign up now, you can get a $200 bonus.

 GT Bets allows you to bet on the Masters as well as the other Majors.
 Along with outright bets to win, the site allows you to place futures bets as well as proposition bets.
-When you sign up, you can get a 100% match bonus on your first deposit up to $500.
-With your second deposit, you can get a 50% match up to $500.
+When you sign up, you can get a 100% Match Bonus on your first deposit up to $500.
+With your second deposit, you can get a 50% Match up to $250.
 The site offers additional reload bonuses and rewards as well, making it a great site to wager on golf throughout the year.

 On 5Dimes, you can place outright bets to win, as well as prop bets on the Masters and other Majors.
 In terms of rewards, you can get reduced juice on golf as well as other sports.
 Just be aware that this promotion is usually for bets that you place on the same day as the event, not for futures.